 Dance

-Only for the sake of artistic display Jeanne Robinson is a precursor of dance movement in weightlessness.
+Only for the sake of artistic display Jeanne Robinson was a precursor of dance movement in weightlessness.
 She dealt with it already in the early 80s through a connection of dance and space and created the piece "Higher Ground".
 This piece contained at the end a sequence simulating zero-g.
 She was to be the first dancer to fly in space with a Space Shuttle with the NASA "Civilian in Space" Programme, to dance in zero-g.
 But this opportunity vanished when the Space Shuttle Challenger exploded.
 2007 she got a new change to fly in zero-g, this time sponsored by Dr. Peter Diamandis and the Zero-G Corporation, to take part in a parabolic flight.
-Because she now is a choreographer, she took one of her dancers with her to do the dance part.
+Because she was not dancing anymore, being a choreographer at that time, she took one of her dancers with her to do the dance part.
 The following clip was recorded on this flight:

 Another dancer in zero-g is Morag Wightman, she showed a dance performance in weightlessness in a campaign run by "The Arts Catalyst".